Dust Yourself Off & Try Again: Famous Founder Failures

 • Business owners who started a successful startup in the past have a business success rate of around 30% when starting a new venture.

 To be honest, I was a little underwhelmed.
-We have been told that we learn from our mistakes and come back bigger and better again.
-‘What doesn’t kill us only makes us stronger right?‘ Well that data does indeed back that up—but 2%?
+We have been told to learn from our mistakes and come back bigger and better. ā€˜What doesn’t kill us only makes us stronger, right?ā€˜ Well, the data does indeed back that up—but 2%?

 The hunt for more data really did turn up dry.
 The debate was raging on Reddit a couple of years ago, and I also found the same discussion on Hacker News all the way back in 2008.